ziyilin/graal/docs/reference-manual/languages/ruby/options.md

                   freeze all string literals (default: disabled)
 ```

-TruffleRuby also reads the `RUBYOPT` environment variable.
+TruffleRuby also reads the `RUBYOPT` environment variable, if run from the Ruby
+launcher.

 ### Unlisted Ruby switches

-MRI has some extra Ruby switches which are aren't normally listed.
+MRI has some extra Ruby switches which are aren't normally listed in help output
+but are documented in the Ruby manual page.

 ```
-  -U              set the internal encoding to UTF-8 -KEeSsUuNnAa    sets the source and external encoding -y, --ydebug    debug the parser
+  -U              set the internal encoding to UTF-8 -KEeSsUuNnAa    sets the source and external encoding --encoding=external[:internal]
+                  the same as --external-encoding=external and optionally --internal-encoding=internal -y, --ydebug    debug the parser
   -Xdirectory     the same as -Cdirectory
   --dump=insns    print disassembled instructions